 Optimum Seeding Rate by Yield Level

-- Like previous Pioneer studies, the 2009 to 2016 trials across the U.S. and Canada show that corn hybrid response to plant population varies by yield level (Figure 3).
+- Like previous Pioneer studies, recent multi-year trials across the U.S. and Canada show that corn hybrid response to plant population varies by yield level (Figure 3).

 - The seeding rate required to maximize yield increases as yield level increases.

 - The economic optimum seeding rate varies from about 30,000 seeds/acre for locations yielding 150 bu/acre to over 37,000 seeds/acre for yields of 240 bu/acre.

 Figure 3.
 Corn yield response to population and optimum economic seeding rate by location yield level (7-yr average of all hybrids tested).

 Note - Averaged across all hybrids tested.
 Economic optimums based on a corn rain price of $3.50/bu and a seed cost of $3.00 per 1,000 seeds; assumes 5% overplant to achieve target population.

 Optimum Seeding Rate by Hybrid Maturity